FACT: Palm oil makes great soap. FACT: Be Natural does not and will never use Palm Oil in soapmaking.

 Are Natural Soaps better for you?

 Are Natural Soaps better for you?
 At home you use all sorts of beauty products, including soap.
-The main problem with these products is that they contain a lot of chemicals and additives which can impact on your skin.
-Overtime these products can accumulate in your body which can lead to problems with your health. …
+Many of these products contain a lot of chemicals and additives which can impact on your skin.
+Overtime these products can accumulate in your body, cause irritation or skin problems.
+Many people are turning to natural soap.
+Here …